 Tunis.
 What a fascinating city it is.

 I only scratched the surface having spent a mere two nights in Tunis, the capital, back in November 2012.
 There’s a quiet confidence that underlies the population of the city and, although I say it as someone who doesn’t speak Arabic and therefore can’t detect any dissent or negative feelings, there seems to be a certain optimism too.
 And certainly from the people I spoke with during my stay.
 And dare I say it, but there’s still a revolution going on.
-People are expressing themselves in a number if different ways.
+People are expressing themselves in many different ways.

 I’ll state some examples to illustrate.
 The young lady at the bar I happened to visit; sitting alone but confident in herself, drinking a glass of lager.
 Remember, this is still essentially a Muslim country.